Index : C

 "The immediate focus of the Eighth Commandment is falsehood that does injury to one's neighbor.
 Harm to another person's reputation, therefore, is the special prohibition of this divine mandate.
 A person's reputation may be injured in various ways, notably by detraction and calumny or slander.
 Detraction is the unjust violation of the good reputation of another by revealing something true about him.
 Calumny or slander differs from detraction in that what is said or imputed about a person is not true." - Fr.
 John A. Hardon, S.J.

-with the current interest even among non-Catholics in the Church of Christ as the Mystical Body, we should not overlook what St. Robert Bellarmine has to say about a subject in which the Church herself considers him the outstanding authority." - Fr.
+"…with the current interest even among non-Catholics in the Church of Christ as the Mystical Body, we should not overlook what St. Robert Bellarmine has to say about a subject in which the Church herself considers him the outstanding authority." - Fr.
 John A. Hardon, S.J.

 We know and the Church has been teaching us that religious life is part of Christian revelation, indeed, that it is a mystery.
 And, like all other mysteries, religious life is not only to be believed, but as far as is possible with God’s grace, to be understood.
-In fact, to believe means to understand, to see with the eyes of faith what the natural man cannot comprehend.
+In fact, to believe means to understand, to see with the eyes of faith what the natural man cannot comprehend.…Our focus of attention in this study is on community and more specifically on religious community.

 Bellarmine represents a landmark in the history of Catholic theology.
 His life of seventy-nine years, from 1542 to 1621, spanned the time immediately following the Protestant Revolt.
 Luther died in 1546, Henry VIII in 1547, Melanothon in 1560, Calvin in 1564.
 St. Robert was therefore a contemporary of the original rebels against the authority of the Church and historically became the first comprehensive exponent of Catholic doctrine against the attacks of the Protestants.
 This fact is important to keep in mind in studying his doctrine on the relation of non-Catholics to the Church.
 Living during the period of a mass rebellion against Papal authority and having personal experience for many years in Northern Europe with first generation apostates from the faith, it was inevitable that his attitude toward non-Catholics should be one of uncompromising rigor in opposing their errors, softened only by his love for them as "the straying sheep" with whom he pleaded to return, at the cost of salvation, to their Father’s house.